 Next Steps of Eliminating Barriers to Financing

-In post-pandemic CPF broaden its impact investment landscape to businesses owned by underserved women and minorities.
+In post-pandemic CPF broadens its impact investment landscape to businesses owned by underserved women and minorities.
 Throughout the pandemic, Capital Plus Financial aided communities across the country through PPP loans backed by the Small Business Administration (SBA).
 Multiple reports have demonstrated that CDFI’s were essential in reaching small business owners who were largely left out of PPP assistance nationally.
 Capital Plus Financial went a step further and strategically collected stakeholder experience.

-2022 Improving economic security for small businesses report is about the experience of CPF PPP recipients.
+2022 Improving Economic Security for small businesses report is about the experience of CPF PPP recipients.
 The report includes the questions such as,

 - Who are the recipients of Capital Plus Financial PPP loans,